moltyhero/lambda-s3-docker-deploy/SETUP_OIDC.md

 **Or** create a custom policy with least privilege (see below for recommended policy).

 ### Step 4: Configure Trust Policy

+**If you used the wizard and filled in GitHub details in Step 2:**
+- AWS will auto-generate the trust policy for you
+- Review it to ensure it looks similar to the examples below
+- Your generated policy will include `ref:refs/heads/main` which is more restrictive and secure
+- No need to edit manually - the wizard did it for you! ✅

+**If you need to edit or create the trust policy manually:**

 1. On the **Trust relationships** tab, edit the trust policy
 2. Replace with this policy (update with your GitHub username and repo):